GLASS Flows: Transition Sampling for Alignment of Flow and Diffusion Models: Extended Related Work

 \paragraph{Other approaches to reward alignment.} We briefly discuss other methods.
 The LATINO sampler \citep{spagnoletti2025latino} devises a scheme that iteratively noises a data point and then maps it back to a clean data point with a one-step sampler.
 The DEMON method \citep{yeh2024training} uses stochastic SDE based sampling of diffusion models and considers the noise that is added as part of the SDE in a search space, i.e. they find the optimal noise to be added to an SDE.
 We could apply GLASS Flows also to this setting. \citet{wu2024principled} introduce an auxiliary variable that is effectively a noisy version of a clean image and then sample both jointly via a Gibbs sampler. \citet{krishnamoorthy2023diffusion} train a classifier-free guidance model where the conditioning variable $y$ is the reward or objective value.
 By setting that reward to be high, they then approximately sample from the distribution of high values.

-\paragraph{Other posterior approximations and related sampling methods.} Previous works have explored sampling from the posterior $p_{1|t}$ in other ways.
+\paragraph{Other posterior approximations and related sampling methods.} Previous works have explored sampling from the posterior $p_{1|t}$, i.e. instead of just learning the mean via the denoiser actually sample from the posterior \citep{de2025distributional, elata2024nested, chen2025gaussianmixtureflowmatching}.
 For example, \citet{de2025distributional} explore learning the posterior posterior $p_{1|t}$ via a generative model trained via scoring rules allowing it to sample discrete-time transitions.
 In our experiments, we have also explored first sampling $z\sim p_{1|t}$ via GLASS Posterior Flows and then taking a conditional transition $p_{t'|t}(x_{t'}|x_t,z)$.
 However, we found it to lead to significantly worse performance than going ``directly'' to $x_{t'}$ by sampling a GLASS transition (note that our setting is different as we reparameterize an existing model instead of training a new one as in \citep{de2025distributional, shaul2025transition}).
 Similarly, Gaussian mixture flow matching \citep{chen2025gaussianmixtureflowmatching} approximates the posterior $p_{1|t}$ via a Gaussian mixture.
 This induces more stochasticity into a flow model and is shown to lead to performance improvements.
 Further, our method shares ideas from restart sampling \citet{xu2023restart}, in that a variable is noised and then denoised via a flow again.
 However, our method is different in that the new noisy variable $\bar{x}_s$ still depends on $x_t$ up to $s=1$.
 Further, our method does not really go back in time (i.e. it does not restart, the time $t^*$ where the neural network is queried can monotonically increase).
 Finally, our method is not approximate but theoretically exact.

 \textbf{Scheduler changes for Gaussian probability paths.} Proposition~\ref{eq:pulling_out_denoiser} does not require the desired scheduler to match the pre-trained denoiser's scheduler.
 Scheduler changes have been studied previously, where reparameterization recovers the denoiser in this more limited setting of a single measurement~\citep{lipman2024flow, karras2022elucidating, shaul2023bespoke, pokle2023training}.
 GLASS Flows substantively extends this to multiple correlated Gaussian measurements.